Icarolhl/E-commerceDjango/README.md

 This repository contains a Django-based e-commerce application (project root: `loja`).
 It's a small online store with product listing, cart, orders, user profiles, and admin features.

+## Disclaimer

+This project was created for study purposes and is not ready for production use.

 ## Features

 - Product listing with variations and images